Assured Against Odds

 IE: Did you face any hurdles because you are a woman?

-CN: Yes, gender bias was something I faced a lot in the initial stages.
-It was there at every stage like in assigning a job unit, foreign assignments, etc. Understanding the situations took time, but I crossed the hurdles.
-Also, safety is a major concern while assigning a job to women.
-If proper provisions are provided for women who stay for long hours, I’m sure a lot of young women will definitely shine, regardless of their work.
+CN: Yes, gender bias was faced initially, when it came to marketing and foreign assignments.
+Understanding the situations took time, but I crossed the hurdles.
+Safety is a major concern while assigning a job to women.
+If proper provisions are provided for women who stay for long hours, I’m sure a lot of young women will definitely shine, regardless of their work Assignment.

 IE: How is insurance a tool for women empowerment?

-CN: We run the BHIMA scheme, which trains rural women and creates sustainable earning opportunities for them, supported by special incentives that meaningfully enhance their incomes.
+CN: We run the BIMA (Mahila Career Agent) which gives opportunity to rural women and creates sustainable earning opportunities for them, supported by stipend that meaningfully enhance their incomes.
 Insurance as a profession is a tool for women’s empowerment.
 Beyond income, the profession builds self-confidence, enabling some to qualify for international forums showcasing their capabilities on a global stage.

 IE: Having spent 37 years in LIC, your suggestions regarding work-life balance?

-CN: I have seen a lot of young women who are excellent with their work, not taking up elevation because they convince themselves that they have other commitments and cannot take elevation.
+CN: I have seen a lot of women who are excellent with their work, but not taking up elevation because they convince themselves that they have other commitments and cannot take elevation.
 Work-life balance is sometimes misunderstood.
-Happiness must be found intentionally.
+Happiness must be found initially .
 If a woman is convinced that she can manage, support will eventually come.
 This goes for men as well.
 When it comes to work, there is no difference between genders; they have equal capabilities.
-It all lies in the mind sometimes.
+It all lies in the mindset.

 IE: One piece of financial advice for women?